OECD Revises Up S. Korea’s Growth Outlook to -0.8%, Now Ranked 1st

-Report: The Organization for Economic Cooperation and Development(OECD) has revised upward its annual growth outlook for South Korea by four-tenths of a percentage point from June.
+The Organization for Economic Cooperation and Development(OECD) revised upward its annual growth outlook for South Korea by four-tenths of a percentage point from June.

 At minus zero-point-eight percent growth, the forecast reflects the country’s second quarter gross domestic product(GDP) and is predicated on no secondary spread of COVID-19.